raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

     end
 ```

-The fish moves back and forward now, but only in a straight line.
-That's going to be a bit too easy for the player to catch with the shark.
-You need to make the fish swim more unpredictably.
+The mosquito moves back and forward now, but only in a straight line.
+That's going to be a bit too easy for the player to catch with the parrot.
+You need to make the mosquito fly more unpredictably.

 You already know from a previous step how to make a sprite turn, so start there!

-+ Add a turn into the fish’s swimming and click the green flag.
++ Add a turn into the mosquito’s flyming and click the green flag.

 ```blocks
     when green flag clicked